McCleanResearch/Optogenetic-Chemostat-Files/README.txt

 vessel, and it can call external scripts for supplementary analysis or feedback control.

 	--To use this to control a bioreactor and microscope, configure micromanager as a Fiji plugin (see the extensive manual for verbose instructions).
+Note that the image analysis can easily be modified from the default settings by using an image anlysis script.
+I recommend using the "Image_Analysis_Script.bsh" as a starting point for custom analysis.
+Open it by opening Fiji>Macros>Record.
+Then select "Beanshell" from the Record menu.
+Then click a button that is recorded.
+Then click Create.
+Then go to File>Open to open this script.
+The portions that are most useful to edit are: preProcess() at line 49 and makeBinary() at line 67.
 		Youtube demonstration: https://www.youtube.com/watch?v=FP84-2O_o3E

 	--To use "Bioreactor_Controller.jar" to retrospectively analyze images, call the plugin from